Spectral deviation of concentration operators on reproducing kernel Hilbert spaces: Results

 \item Suppose that $g$ satisfies the Gelfand-Shilov condition $|V_gg(z)| \leq B e^{-\alpha |z|^{1/\beta}}$ for constants $B,\alpha>0$ and $\beta\ge 1$.
 There exist $N_0= N_0(B,\alpha,\beta)\ge 1$ and $C=C(B,\alpha,\beta)>0$ such that if $N \ge N_0$, then

-\end{enumerate} \end{corollary} The strength of these estimates lies in the fact that the right-hand sides do not depend on any discretization parameter (in particular, they do not involve the so-called dual Gabor window).
+\end{enumerate} \end{corollary} The strength of these estimates lies in the fact that \emph{the right-hand sides do not depend on any discretization parameter} (in particular, they do not involve the so-called dual Gabor window).
+The frame assumption of the Corollary is not a restriction, as it holds automatically for all large $N$.
+A version of Corollary \ref{cor_gm_prel} holds in higher dimension and for time-frequency parameters discretized along a general full-rank lattice $\Lambda$; in this setting, the eccentricity of $\Lambda$ and the regularity of $\partial\Omega$ come into play (see Theorem~\ref{cor:gabor}).